 I’ll start with the online courses and then will move on to talk about the books.

 Affiliate Disclaimer: A few of the resources stated in this article contain affiliate links.
 That means if you find these resources helpful, worthy of spending your money on & you buy a subscription, a course or a book; I get a small cut without you paying anything extra.

 I recommend these resources to you because I think the content they offer is pretty good & these will assist you big time in upskilling yourself enabling you to soar in your career.

 Online Courses On Software Architecture

-Educative.io is a platform that helps software developers level up on in-demand technologies & prepare for their interviews via interactive text-based courses with embedded coding environments right in their browser.
+Educative.io is a platform that helps developers level up on in-demand technologies & prepare for their interviews via interactive text-based courses with embedded coding environments right in their browser.
 They have over 380,000 learners on their platform & are also a part of the GitHub education pack.